jarad/jarad.github.com/courses/stat544/index.md

 The required textbook for the course is
 [Bayesian Data Analysis (3rd edition)](https://a.co/d/11huyhL).

-Some other introductory suggestions are linked below and [more advanced texts are here](../stat615/textbook.html):
+Some other introductory suggestions are linked below:

 - [Doing Bayesian Data Analysis](https://a.co/d/iPfzD13)
 - [A First Course in Bayesian Statistical Methods](https://a.co/d/ibqmX7l)